Houston Paternity Lawyer

 At any time prior to entry of the court’s order, the parties may still enter into a settlement agreement that resolves the custody and financial issues relating to the child.
 In most instances, a father is legally required to provide financial support to his children and does not have a lot of room to negotiate.

 Once paternity has been established, the child obtains many legal rights beyond child support.
-For example, the child can inherit from his or her father, is eligible for health insurance coverage under the father’s group policy, is entitled to social security benefits if the father dies or becomes disabled, may be entitled to wrongful death benefits if the father dies as a result of someone else’s negligence and can obtain medical history information as a result of establishing paternity.
+For example, the child can inherit from his or her father, eligibility for health insurance coverage under the father’s group policy, is entitled to social security benefits if the father dies or becomes disabled, may be entitled to wrongful death benefits if the father dies as a result of someone else’s negligence and can obtain medical history information as a result of establishing paternity.

 Other Types of Paternity Suits in Texas